conestack/bdajax/README.rst

 ajax:bind="evt1 evt2"
     Indicate bdajax behavior on DOM element and the event(s) triggering it/them.

-WARNING: Calling functions appeared to be useless, will be removed in future!

-ajax:call="function1:selector1 function2:selector2"
-    Call function(s).
-Each function gets passed a jQuery iterator of selector and target object.
-Target object provides ``url`` and ``params``.

 ajax:event="evt1:sel1 evt2:sel2"
     Trigger event(s) on selector.
 The triggered event gets the target